 How does it (or does it) change what you do?

 In this episode…

-In this episode with Special Guest Jen McFarland about what she means and how it affects pricing your offer.
+In this episode with Special Guest Jen McFarland we spoke about what she means and how it affects pricing your offer.
 She founded Women Conquer Business to help entrepreneurs and small businesses slay technology overwhelm, streamline processes, and amplify their impact.
 Transforming their marketing strategy and operations from a huge headache into a business-building asset.

 She shared with us her pricing journey.
 Jen confesses she was charging way too little and learned the hard way about the pitfalls of charging by the hour.
 Also the struggles she’s had pricing her offer.
 If you’re trading time for money or if what you’re selling isn’t the coolest thing on the block, then you’ll want to hear what Jen has to say.